wolberine/docs/README.md

 This repository contains the Markdown sources that we use to generate the [Hologram Documentation](https://hologram.io/docs/).
-If you spot an error or omission in our docs, please submit a Pull Request!
+If you spot an error or omission in our docs, please submit a pull request or open an issue.

 This repo has three subdirectories: